 Follow the link to read the Museums Association’s statement on decolonisation

-What is Aberdeen Archives, Gallery & Museums doing?
+What has Aberdeen Archives, Gallery & Museums been doing?

 Aberdeen Art Gallery, 15 October 2022–29 January 2023

-This exhibition shares our approach to tackling offensive or outdated language in artwork titles and our efforts to bring new and varied voices into the interpretation and curation of the collection.
-You can read our renaming statement here.
+This exhibition shared our approach to tackling offensive or outdated language in artwork titles and our efforts to bring new and varied voices into the interpretation and curation of the collection.
+As part of this exhibition we published a renaming statement.

-You can find details of artworks that have been renamed so far on our e-museums pages here.
+You can find details of artworks that have been renamed to date below.

 Local Heritage Symposium: That Belongs in a Museum!